Smart lighting is a more advanced way to light your home.

 Voice control

 One of the most sought-after features of smart lighting, voice control lets you adjust your lights with a command.
 "Alexa, turn on the lights."
-"Siri, make the living room cozy."
+"Siri, make the living room cosy."

 Automations

-Schedule your lights to go on and off at certain times — and at certain settings.
-Plus, special automations like Wake up and Go to sleep give you even more advanced functionality.
+Schedule your lights to go on and off at certain times – and with certain settings.
+Plus, special automations – like Wake up and Go to sleep – give you even more advanced functionality.

 Easy dimmable light

-Traditional bulbs need a special dimmer switch that wires into your home's electricity.
-With smart lights, dimming is built in — the app, smart switches, and even your voice can dim your lights instantly.
+Traditional bulbs need a special dimmer switch that's wired into your home’s electricity.
+With smart lights, dimming is built in – the app, smart switches and even your voice can dim your lights instantly.

 Surround lighting